-Although the PMP exam is still based on the PMBOK Guide, Fifth Edition, there have been changes to the PMP Exam starting from January 12, 2016.
+Although the PMP exam is still based on the PMBOK Guide, Sixth Edition, there have been changes to the PMP Exam starting from January 12, 2016.
 The last day to take the exam based on the current format is 11-Jan-2016.

 What exactly has changed in the PMP Exam?